Compare the Best Payment Gateways in the UK

 When you sign up to a card reader and business account, SumUp offers a discounted transaction fee of 1.49%, compared with the usual fee of 1.69%.

-With SumUp, you’ll be able to accept payments through a variety of channels, including by card, payment link, QR code, or via an online store.
-SumUp integrates with popular online stores like Wix and WooCommerce, and it also has a free online store builder.
-We do, however, think that Square’s online store builder offers more functionality than SumUp’s.
+With SumUp, you’ll be able to accept payments through a variety of channels.
+This includes not only a payment gateway that integrates with popular online stores like Wix and WooCommerce but also a free online store builder.
+We do, however, think that Square’s online store builder offers more functionality than SumUp’s since Square offers advanced paid versions while SumUp doesn’t.

 SumUp pricing